CSUFTitanRover/TitanRover2018/docs/source/index.rst

 Titan Rover is a collaboration of multi-disciplinary students who gather together to research, design, manufacture, and test a Mars Exploration Rover (MER) on behalf of Cal State Fullerton at the University Rover Challenge (URC).
-The rover is built from the ground up using in-house materials and is completely designed by team members of Titan Rover
+The rover is built from the ground up using in-house materials and is completely designed by team members of Titan Rover.

 .. toctree::
   :maxdepth: 2